mdsol/Medidata.ZipkinTracerModule/README.md

 b) the url request is not in the mAuthWhitelist appsetting config, and using the zipkinSampleRate, CrossApplicationTracer will determine whether or not to trace this request. zipkinSampleRate is the approximate percentage of traces being recorded in zipkin.

-### Config transformations
+### Configurations
-Below are the config transformations that is needed.
+Below are the configurations that are needed.

-These transformations will be made automatically if the Medidata.ZipkinTracer.HttpModule nuget package is installed.
-These changes will need to be made manually for Medidata.ZipkinTracer.Core nuget package.

-1) appsettings.template.config, app.config
+1) appsettings.config

 Add the below additional configurations.
 Please verify these values and modify them according to your service/environment.